Troubleshoot the RHEL Boot Process

 /dev/nonexistent /data xfs defaults 0 0

-The command will produce an error, clearly indicating that the mount point /data does not exist.
-This is similar to the error you would see during a failed boot.
+The command will produce an error, clearly indicating that the bad /dev/nonexistent entry cannot be mounted.
+This is similar to the type of error you would see during a failed boot.

 Now, let's simulate the repair process.
 In a real emergency shell, the first step is to remount the root filesystem in read-write mode to allow for changes.